fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The application needs a database.
 Before we introduce one, let's go through a few things.

-The setup now looks like as follows:
+The setup now looks as follows:

 ![diagram of react app on fly.io](../../images/3/102.png)